webpack-contrib/css-loader/README.md

 ### Local scope

 By default CSS exports all class names into a global selector scope.
-Styles can be locally scoped avoid globally scoping styles.
+Styles can be locally scoped to avoid globally scoping styles.

 The syntax `:local(.className)` can be used to declare `className` in the local scope.
 The local identifiers are exported by the module.